abahaggag/number_humanizer/README.md

-# NumberHumanizer
+# Number Humanizer

-A ruby gem to convert numbers into Arabic words.
-It has been designed to support multiple languages and currently support only Arabic language.
+A ruby gem to convert numbers into words.
+It has been designed to support multiple languages and currently support only Arabic and English languages.

 ## Installation